Myorignl/Mission-to-Mars/README.md

 # Mission-to-Mars
-The objjective of this project was to learn how to scrape items from a webpage and add them to a different page in a new format.
+The objective of this project was to learn how to scrape items from a webpage and add them to a different page in a new format.

 I was able to get the immages requested